SoumyaSagnik/Interview-Questions/JavaScript/readme.md

 - async/await is a newer feature that was introduced in ES2017, while promises were introduced in ES6.
 - Async/await is built on top of promises and provides a more concise syntax for working with asynchronous code.
 - Promises are objects that represent a value that may not be available yet, but will be resolved at some point in the future.
-Promises have a `then` method that can be used to handle the resolved value and a `cathc` method that can be used to handle the error.
+Promises have a `then` method that can be used to handle the resolved value and a `catch` method that can be used to handle the error.
 - Async/await allows us to write asynchronous code in a way that looks like synchronous code, which can be easier to read and understand.
 Withh async/await we use the `await` keyword to pause the execution of the function until the promise is resolved or rejected.

 <p>When to use what:</p>